 Travel Packing Advice

-all of the vacation essentials in tow without bringing the excess baggage that can make your travels a drag.
+all of the vacation essentials in tow ... without bringing the excess baggage that can make traveling a real drag - and make the traveler look like a target.

 ~ Travel Light ~

-is the mantra of the seasoned traveler.
-When packing for vacation more is not better.
+It's the mantra of the seasoned journeyer.
+When it comes to packing for vacation - more is definitely not better.

 Inside and Out.

-- Clearly identify your luggage from others by wrapping a colored ribbon or band securely around the handle (nothing dangling), or apply stickers to the sides.
+wrapping a colored ribbon or band securely around the handle (nothing

 The